mategarb/GeneSPIDER2/README.md

 ### Data generation

 We now use the generated network to simulate perturbation experiments to obtain an expression dataset.
-The following code snippet simulates $N$ single gene perturbation experiments where each gene is perturbed one by one followed by $N/2$ experiments in which genes are perturbed randomly.
+The following code snippet simulates \(N\) single gene perturbation experiments where each gene is perturbed one by one followed by \(N/2\) experiments in which genes are perturbed randomly.

     SNR = 7;
     P = double([eye(N),full(logical(sprandn(N,round(N/2),0.2)))]);